zarrinmonirzadeh/diabetes-ai-ml-digital-twin/README.md

 #### 📌 Fig 06 — 24-Hour CGM Trajectory
 ![Fig06](figures/Fig06.png)
-Baseline time-series used for simulation.
+Baseline time-series used for modeling and simulation.

 ---